fernandolobato/indiecoin/README.md

 # Indiecoin

 IndieCoin is a vanilla implementation of a decentralized cryptocurrency.
 A cryptocurrency is a digital asset that can work as a medium of exchange using cryptographic principles to ensure security.

 This is not a production project nor should it be used as an actual implementation of a cryptocurrencty.
 It is just a simple proof of concept of a blockchain.
 There are many security features not being considered and no optimization has been done.
+This project was done as second partial project for a software architecture class.

 ## Features